socalledsound/nu-scripts/week1/02-declarative-JS-USE/w1-v-03-pure-functions+side-effects.md

 If you're new to functional javascript, you're in for a treat!
 It's a powerful and elegant way to write javascript code and it also can be pretty challenging.
 There will most likely be some brain benders coming your way over the next few weeks, and most of them will have to do with higher order functions of one kind or another.

-But at it's core, funcational programming actually a pretty simple idea: the goal is to write small and specific functions that can be combined and organized to create larger functions.
+But at it's core, functional programming actually a pretty simple idea: the goal is to write small and specific functions that can be combined and organized to create larger functions.

 So, maybe the first thing we should do is to review the humble and oh so powerful function.